 The only way a manufacturer can reach out to you is if your child’s car seat is registered with that manufacturer.

 Registering your car seat is relatively painless.
 New car seats always come with a registration card attached to the seat or in the box somewhere you can fill out and send in.
 In this day and age though, registration is generally easiest on the internet.
-Safercar.gov even has a link that connects registrations among many current car seat manufacturers.
+Safercar.gov has a link that will connect you with your car seat manufacturer’s website.
 This makes things very simple and you don’t risk losing the card before you have a chance to fill it out and mail it.

 There are other ways to register a car seat.
 You can call the manufacturer as well.
-Most Child Passenger Safety Technicians (CPSTs) will have generic forms that can be filled out that can be sent in to register seats as well.
+Most Child Passenger Safety Technicians (CPSTs) have generic forms that can be filled out and sent in to register seats as well.
 This is handy if you have moved or just aren’t sure if you sent that form in.
+CPSTs like to help!
 We can get it filled out and sent in for you, easy peasy.

 If the registration card doesn’t have a label with all of the seat’s information on it already (most of them do!), here’s what to fill out: